Dmitry Alexeenko

 There is an entire failure mode where the agent thinks it's done, the chat looks great, and the code doesn't actually work.
 The defense against this is verifiers — small pure functions that score the world after the agent has finished.
 Ants has them in packages/verifiers:

 Each returns a score between zero and one, and verifiers compose: allPass averages, anyPass takes the max.
 A task with two verifiers can score 0.5 if the agent produced the right output via a different code path than expected.
-That partial credit is the whole point — it's what gives you a gradient instead of a binary pass/fail, and it's what makes the harness usable for RL training, not just for evaluation.
+That partial credit is deliberate: it gives you a gradient instead of a binary pass/fail, which is what makes the harness useful for RL training and not just evaluation.

 type Verifier = (cwd: string) => Promise<number> // 0..1